 - Pancreas burnout → Reduced insulin production

-Learning how to control blood sugar prevents these problems.
+Learning how to control blood sugar naturally prevents these problems.
+According to the National Institute of Diabetes, lifestyle changes can significantly improve insulin sensitivity.

 1. Pair Carbs with Protein, Fat, and Fiber